 This piece, though subtle, has the elements of diagonal, vertical, horizontal shapes composing the structure and make-up of the piece.
 It also presents a eucalyptus stand squarely, against the sky and hills, as an altarpiece, a holy place for contemplation.

-Some of the most spectacular sections of the Oregon Coast belong to the first twenty miles north of California, along the Oregon Coast Trail, specifically known as the Boardman State Scenic Corridor.
+Some of the most spectacular sections of the Oregon Coast belong to the first twenty miles north of California, specifically known as the Boardman State Scenic Corridor.
 The soft and misty coastal light is unlike anywhere else.
 This particular painting presents a horizontal narrative of left to right night yielding to day - dark and cool leading into warmth and light.

-Well, Monet had his water lilies and haystacks, and I have my more contemporary wave explorations.
-Besides having a longer format, I feel the subject matter is no longer about a wave, but a force of Nature, a presence of energy, symmetry, an element of water and light.
+Well, Monet had his water lilies and haystacks, and I have my contemporary wave explorations.
+I feel the subject matter is no longer about a wave — but a force of Nature, a presence of energy, symmetry, an element of water and light.
 The presence must be reckoned with.
-I completed one similar to "Oceanus, no. 3" earlier this year; this particular version has an oncoming wave and a slightly different tonality of color.
+This particular version has an oncoming wave and a slightly different tonality of color.

 A fairly loose and painterly painting from Moose Lake in the lake district of Maine, channeling the style of the Hudson River School Luminists.